The E-commerce Myths

 We’ve been doing e-commence a long time, and there are a few myths out there that we would like to dispel.

 Myth #1: I need a simple shopping cart solution.
 Simple shopping cart solutions may be simple, but they lack the features of running a business.
+For example, if your e-commerce business were to boom, your demand and supply will increase and you’d need to invest more.
+Most businesses do not compare business energy suppliers while starting their e-commerce platform, and incur huge bills in the end.
 If your plan is for an e-commerce store to grow, the last thing you need is a simple shopping cart solution.
 The things that your e-commerce system doesn’t do is exactly the things that you will have to manually do for each order.
 As volume increases (and most stores hope that it will), then this creates a growing and unsustainable workflow.
 Time spent managing the processes will deteriorate profitability on items sold, so think through this one carefully before choosing a shopping cart for its “simplicity”.
 Simplicity often means lack of features.

 Myth #2: Product Data is easy.
 Product data is anything but easy, and the more products you have, the harder it is to properly manage.
 Your product data and its structure has a lot to with how independent product pages will perform in the search engines, so just having data isn’t enough.
 Your product pages will also be the means to conversion, so you need to have visibility (marketing), high quality images, compelling descriptions, strong calls to action, good design and layout, accurate tax and shipping calculations, and competitive pricing to win sales.
 Just dumping in product data won’t ensure sales, so each product page needs to be engineered to convert for that particular product.
 The scenario becomes even more complex when you get into inventory management, pricing changes from suppliers, shipping restrictions, legal and legislative restrictions, and back-order management.
 All this impacts your product data and its accuracy, and without a solid system for this, data can become outdated, resulting in a drop off of sales or lots of hours in updating the data with every little change.